MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/multifactor-authentication.md

 ---
-title: Multifactor authentication for Business Central
+title: Multifactor authentication (MFA) for Business Central
-description: This article explains how to add multifactor authentication when your solution uses Microsoft Entra ID as authentication mechanism.
+description: This article explains how to add multifactor authentication (MFA) when your solution uses Microsoft Entra ID as authentication mechanism.
 author: jswymer
 ms.custom: bap-template
 ms.reviewer: na